FINANCIAL AID CODE OF CONDUCT

-- CEC will comply with all applicable Federal and State requirements relating to the use of “preferred lender lists or arrangements.”
+- PEC will comply with all applicable federal and state requirements relating to the use of “preferred lender lists or arrangements.”

-- CEC and its campuses will not request or accept from any lender any assistance with call center staffing or financial aid office staffing.
+- PEC and its campuses will not request or accept from any lender any assistance with call center staffing or financial aid office staffing.

-- Any employee of CEC or its campuses who is employed in the financial aid office, or who otherwise has responsibilities with respect to education loans or other student financial aid, and who serves on an advisory board, commission, or group established by a lender, guarantor, or group of lenders or guarantors, is prohibited from receiving anything of value from the lender, guarantor, or group of lenders or guarantors, except that the employee may be reimbursed for reasonable expenses incurred in serving on such advisory board, commission, or group.
+- Any employee of PEC or its campuses who is employed in the financial aid office, or who otherwise has responsibilities with respect to education loans or other student financial aid, and who serves on an advisory board, commission or group established by a lender, guarantor, or group of lenders or guarantors, is prohibited from receiving anything of value from the lender, guarantor, or group of lenders or guarantors, except that the employee may be reimbursed for reasonable expenses incurred in serving on such advisory board, commission or group.

 - PEC and its campuses will administer and enforce this Code of Conduct by, at a minimum, requiring that all of its agents with responsibilities with respect to education loans be annually informed of the provisions of this Code of Conduct.